 Protects all students and employees

-Title IX is a federal law under the Education Act of 1975 and Civil Rights Act of 1964 and works to protect all students and staff from discrimination, sexual harassment, and sex violence.
-It is the policy of Edmonds Community College to provide equal educational opportunity and employment to all students and staff, including enforcement of anti-discrimination on and off campus and in program equity.
+Title IX is a federal law under the Education Act of 1975 and Civil Rights Act of 1964 and works to protect all students and employees from discrimination, sexual harassment, and sex violence.
+It is the policy of Edmonds College to provide equal educational opportunity and employment to all students and employees, including enforcement of anti-discrimination on and off campus and in program equity.

 Requires the college to protect against retaliation